hgminh95/blog/content/posts/which-loop-is-faster.md

 title: "Which Loop Is Faster?"
 date: 2022-03-23T20:54:08+08:00
 tags: ["performance", "os", "memory"]
+thumbnail: which-loop-is-faster.png
 draft: false
 ---

-The first loop access the memory sequentially from the beginning to the end of the array.
-The second one skip N steps between 2 iterations. **Which one is faster?**
+The first loop accesses the memory sequentially from the beginning to the end of the array.
+The second one skips N steps between 2 iterations. **Which one is faster?**

 <!--more-->